cristian0497/holbertonschool-zero_day/0x03-git/README.md

-in this folder, you can see the uses for Git and their commands
+in this folder, you can see the uses for Git and their commands,